clf/lollimon/readme.txt

   :
   # Main.go true;;

-If you want to turn off type-checking, use "go False" to start the system.
+If you want to turn off type-checking, use "Main.go false;;" to start the system.

 The interpreter recognizes the following commands: